EitanElbaz/json-2-yup/docs/errors.md

 #### Example

 In this example we will set and retrieve our custom Yup error messages, for the `minLength` and `required` rules.
 The same can be done for all schema types and all schema type rules.
-Check the schema type's custom rule object for which error messages are available.
+Check the schema type's custom error object type definition for which error messages are available.

 ```typescript
 import { toYup, StringTypeSchema } from 'json-2-yup';